New Members FAQ

 Please be aware that all material downloaded from our website can be freely used for non-commercial purposes only: see our Copyright page for full details.

-It is a feature of the club that none of the walks requires a car.
+It is a feature of the club that the walks are usually public transport friendly.
 With a few exceptions the walks start and finish at train stations, typically about an hour or so from central London.
-On a few walks you might also need to catch a bus.
+On a few walks you might also need to catch a bus to/from the station.

 Use a Railcard, GroupSave or other promotions publicised by the train companies to reduce the cost of train travel.
 All our regular walks are covered by the Network Railcard, which costs £30 for 12 months and gives one-third off most off-peak rail journeys in the south-east for you and up to three adults travelling with you.
 Check the Network Railcard website for full details and restrictions.

 If you travel from the London terminus, look around you for other walkers before departure.
-If you miss them or join the recommended train at a later station, try the carriages near the middle of the train.
+If you miss them or join the recommended train at a later station, try the front carriage of the train.
 The group should be obvious when you arrive at your destination, but as a last resort wave the walking book or instructions about on the platform!

 If you miss the recommended train and decide to catch a later one, check the walk document to see if there are details of a short cut or some other stratagem to help you catch up the main group.
 At worst you should meet them in the lunchtime pub where you can join them for the rest of the walk.